kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tap.md

 1. [Set up Gloo Edge Enterprise]({{< versioned_link_path fromRoot="/installation/enterprise/" >}}) in your cluster.
 During the Gloo Edge installation, a gateway resource is created for you that you later use to configure traffic tapping.
 2. Follow the steps to [deploy and expose the Petstore sample app]({{< versioned_link_path fromRoot="/guides/traffic_management/hello_world/" >}}).

-## Deploy a TAP server
+## Deploy a tap server

-1. Create the deployment, service, and upstream for the TAP server in your cluster.
+1. Create the deployment, service, and upstream for the tap server in your cluster.
    ```yaml
    kubectl apply -f- <<EOF
    apiVersion: apps/v1